Embird Embroidery Software

 Trace Tool - subtract area from selection

-Subtract - subtract area from selection.
+Subtract - subtract an area from the selection.

 Trace Tool - Intersect - select subset of existing selection

-Intersect - select subset of existing selection.
+Intersect - select a subset of the existing selection.

 Trace Tool - Effect of color tolerance parameter